 Intended outcome Success criteria The attainment gap between Pupil premium and non-pupil premium will be closing Outcomes for all children will improve year on year.
 Maths outcomes for pupil premium children will improve by 2023-2024 - the % of PP children at age related expectations will have increased from 33% to 66% by the end of year 6.
-2021-2022 40% of PP children attained ARE at the end of Y6 Reading outcomes for pupil premium children will improve by 2023-2024 - the % of PP children at age related expectations will have increased from 66% to 83%by the end of year 6.
-2021-2022 40% of PP children attained ARE at the end of Y6 The attainment gap will have decreased by 2023-2024.
+Reading outcomes for pupil premium children will improve by 2023-2024 - the % of PP children at age related expectations will have increased from 66% to 83%by the end of year 6.
+The attainment gap will have decreased by 2023-2024.
 The attainment in phonics will improve and consistently sustain national age related expectations Outcomes in the Year 1 phonics check will be, at least, in line with national expectations.
-Y2 Autumn check - 81% Phonics check 71% met the standard (12/17) 100% met the standard in Y2 resit.
-Phonics outcomes for pupil premium children will improve by 2021-2022 - the % of children who meet the standard will have increased from 66% to 80% The curriculum will continue to be developed and there will be high quality teaching in all subject areas with a range of enriching Children will be working at age related expectations across all curriculum subjects opportunities available to the children All subjects will be progressive and well sequenced enabling children to achieve highly CUSP provides progression and sequencing

-Staff will be confident teaching the curriculum -Those who have been her consistently are Children will have access to enrichment activities that enhance their cultural capital.
+Phonics outcomes for pupil premium children will improve by 2021-2022 - the % of children who meet the standard will have increased from 66% to 80% The curriculum will continue to be developed and there will be high quality teaching in all subject areas with a range of enriching opportunities available to the children Children will be working at age related expectations across all curriculum subjects All subjects will be progressive and well sequenced enabling children to achieve highly Staff will be confident teaching the curriculum Children will have access to enrichment activities that enhance their cultural capital.
 SEMH will be improved for those children and families who have SEMH and wellbeing needs.
-Children and families will receive the SEMH and wellbeing support that they needTAF for one family, Early Help referrals for 4 families Specific Pupil Premium children will receive additional SEMH support Music therapy was had by 3 PP children Staff will be adequately trained to support those with SEMH needs
+Children and families will receive the SEMH and wellbeing support that they need Specific Pupil Premium children will receive additional SEMH support

+Staff will be adequately trained to support those with SEMH needs